 4.4 Delegation to Officers

 4.4.1 Those functions of the Trust which have not been retained as reserved by the Board, or delegated to a committee or sub-committee, shall be exercised on behalf of the Board by the Chief Executive.
-The Chief Executive shall determine which functions the individual will perform personally and shall nominate Officers to undertake the remaining functions for which the individual will still retain accountability to the Trust.
+The Chief Executive shall determine which functions he will perform personally and shall nominate Officers to undertake the remaining functions for which he will still retain accountability to the Trust.

-4.4.2 The Chief Executive shall prepare a Scheme of Reservation and Delegation identifying the individual’s proposals which shall be considered and approved by the Board, subject to any amendment agreed during the discussion.
+4.4.2 The Chief Executive shall prepare a Scheme of Reservation and Delegation identifying his proposals which shall be considered and approved by the Board, subject to any amendment agreed during the discussion.
 The Chief Executive may periodically propose amendments to the Scheme of Reservation and Delegation which shall be considered and approved by the Board.

 Nothing in the Scheme of Reservation and Delegation shall impair the discharge of the direct accountability to the Board of the Finance Director to provide information and advise the Board in accordance with statutory requirements or any requirements of Monitor.
 For all other functions which do not form part of these requirements, the Finance Director shall be accountable to the Chief Executive.